 We took a long hike on the Spruce Railroad Trail on Lake Crescent instead.
 A work crew was clearing the trail.
 Power saws, gallon jugs of water and orange juice, and heavy jackets were stashed along the trail.

-armed up.
+The hike was quite chilling at first, but as the trail meandered upward, I warmed up.
 Unfortunately, our hike was along the shaded part of the mountain, and the sun was pouring warmth and sunshine on the other side of the lake.
 We hiked through some beautiful forest, coming along a trail over big boulders and a footbridge that basked in the sunshine.
 We stayed there awhile, to soak up the warmth.
 (I didn't pack any cameras on this hike.)

+Speaking of warmth - Ruhiyyih kept the home fires burning while we were gone.
 Since power-outages were still all over the Puget Sound area, she invited family members over for a hot meal and showers, and an afternoon of videos and photo albums.
 She was also there to greet our friends who were doing the Ruhi study circle, a routine Sunday evening event for us.
 There is something comforting about returning home, to find family and friends sitting at our fire with a cup of tea, like a little shelter after the storm.